-“How do I find out if someone is using my social security number?”
-We’ve heard this question from a lot of our users.
-Because OneRep provides privacy protection services by removing personal info from the web, many of our users find us after run-ins with Social Security fraud, SSN scams, and other types of identity theft.
+“How can I stop someone from using my social security number?” and “How do I find out if someone is, in fact, using it?”
+We’ve heard these questions from a lot of our users.
+Because Onerep provides privacy protection services by removing personal info from the web, many of our users find us after run-ins with SSN fraud and other types of identity theft.

-These people realize how vulnerable they are when their public records are published for the world to see.
+Like it or not, information transparency can make us vulnerable when our public records are published for the world to see.
 Personal details exposed by people-search sites can be easily exploited to access even more sensitive information, which can be used to commit more serious crimes.

 Unfortunately, most people won’t know that their SSN has been compromised until it’s far too late.
 That’s why we’ve made this checklist for knowing when someone is using your Social Security number.
 Hopefully, by following these steps, you can stop SSN fraud before it gets any worse.

 The SSN fraud checklist: how do I find out if someone is using my Social Security number and how do I stop them from using It?